1988 Scottish Cup final

 The 1988 Scottish Cup Final was played between Celtic and Dundee United at Hampden Park on 14 May 1988.
 Celtic had reached the final after coming from behind to defeat Hearts 2-1 in the semi-final, while Dundee United had defeated Aberdeen 1-0 in their semi-final after two replays.

 Celtic won 2–1, with Frank McAvennie scoring both of their goals.
 They had been 1-0 down after Kevin Gallacher put Dundee United ahead, only for McAvennie to score a late equaliser and then a winner with a low right foot shot at the back post after a corner to complete the double for Celtic, who were already Premier Division champions.

-The guest of honour was British prime minister Margaret Thatcher, greeted by supporters of both teams by a wave of red cards.
+The guest of honour was British prime minister, Margaret Thatcher, who attended the match in an effort to improve her dismal popularity in Scotland.
+Expecting a negative reaction to the sight of players shaking the prime minister's hand, the traditional receiving line was moved to a snooker room in the halls of Hampden.
+Even so, several staffers and players from both teams (including Mick McCarthy, the son of Yorkshire miners) refused to meet or acknowledge Thatcher, and she was greeted by supporters of both teams by a wave of red cards.
 As she took her seat, thousands of supporters of both teams sang "you can stick your poll tax up your arse".